vivmk/techaware/content/posts/xiaomi-custom-rom.md

 date: 2020-09-29T19:34:03+05:30
 draft: false
 author: "Vivek Mishra"
+description: "A custom ROM is one that has undergone any modification from being a pure distribution of Android.
+You can read more about it in detail in [this](https://www.androidauthority.com/what-is-a-custom-rom-android-74072/) article."
 ---

 A custom ROM is one that has undergone any modification from being a pure distribution of Android.
 You can read more about it in detail in [this](https://www.androidauthority.com/what-is-a-custom-rom-android-74072/) article.